1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

-Please note there are 2 different branches in this repo: this one (default) has BLE with Bluetooth Classic and WiFi, the other one does not have Bluetooth Classic.
+Please note there are 2 different branches in this repo: this one uses ESPhome instead to integrate with Home Assistant, Alexa, OTA, monitoring, etc. The other one is standalone with "Sinric Pro" to integrate with Alexa and OTA.

-Mini ESP32 with BLE scanning, WiFi, Alexa integration and OTA through Sinric Pro.
+Pet Deterrent by using a Mini ESP32 with BLE scanning, WiFi, Alexa integration and OTA through ESPHome and Home Assistant.

+-------------------- Need to update overall code and folders, branch names, bytes and % usage from below, etc. ----------------------

 This program transforms an ESP32 into an AirTag detector (or any other BLE device) and pushes notifications to a dashboard on Sinric Pro, which manages the OTAs and the Alexa integration.